Featured

 Monday, 23 July 2018 00:00

 Pain experienced in the ankle can be caused by a multitude of conditions.
-While the most common cause is an ankle sprain, other possible problems can include arthritis, gout, ankle instability, ankle fracture, nerve compression, or tendinitis.
+While the most common cause is an ankle sprain, other possible problems can include arthritis, gout, ankle instability, an ankle fracture, nerve compression, or tendinitis.
 In more serious cases, ankle pain can be a sign of improper alignment of the foot or an infection.

-Ankle pain can often be accompanied by symptoms such as redness, swelling, stiffness and warm in the affected area.
-Pain can be described differently depending on the condition; short, stabbing pain and a dull ache are some examples.
+Ankle pain can often be accompanied by symptoms such as redness, swelling, stiffness, and warmth in the affected area.
+Pain can be described differently depending on the condition: short, stabbing pain and a dull ache are some examples.
 If such symptoms are persistent and do not improve after time, be sure to schedule an appointment with your local podiatrist.

-Depending on the condition behind your ankle pain, different treatments may be prescribed by your podiatrist.
+Depending on the condition causing your ankle pain, different treatments may be prescribed by your podiatrist.
 For ankle sprains, the first step in treatment involves rest, ice, elevation, and compression.
 Be sure to avoid placing pressure on the ankle, use an ice pack several times a day, and use a compression bandage and elevation to reduce swelling.
-Other more serious conditions may require the assistance of certain drugs and medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, or even cortisone injections.
+Other, more serious conditions may require the assistance of certain drugs and medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, or even cortisone injections.

-Consult with your foot and ankle doctor to best determine the cause of your ankle pain and the appropriate treatment.
 Depending on the severity of your ankle pain and the condition behind it, recovery from ankle pain may take some time.

 Monday, 16 July 2018 00:00